itzme-deekshith/itzme-deekshith/README.md

 # 👋 Hey there!
 I'm MS Deekshith

 ## 🚀 About Me
-🎓 B.Tech 3rd-year Computer Science student at Amrita Vishwa Vidyapeetham.
+🎓 B.Tech Final-Year Computer Science student at Amrita Vishwa Vidyapeetham.
 💻 Passionate about Machine Learning, AI, and Software Development.
 🔍 Exploring the world of Open Source and Competitive Programming.
 🎯 Goal: Becoming a Software Engineer and contributing to impactful projects.